aaiilee0715/aaiilee0715/README.md

 ![Screenshot (326) - Copy](https://user-images.githubusercontent.com/61571099/111835960-e146c580-88b2-11eb-8a9a-5584b7db7834.png)
 # 👋 {'Hello World!
 I'm Anothay Chansy'}; 🌎

-I am a third-year full-time student at [CodeStack Academy]( https://codestackacademy.org/home) in Stockton CA, where I am pursuing a profession as a front-end devoloper.<br>
+I am a third-year full-time student at [CodeStack Academy]( https://codestackacademy.org/home) in Stockton CA, where I am pursuing a profession as a front-end developer.<br>
 An absolutely exciting journey!

 I started out as a student with ◯‍◯‍◯‍◯‍◯ knowledge of programming language, and now I can confidently say I know how to build something.